purdue-arc/arc_robot_arm/README.md

 ### Rviz

 - Click on "Tools" in the top left corner, then click "Graphical Tools"
-- NOTE: you must start rviz by using roslaunchon a rviz enabled launch file or to just open Rviz, otherwise nothing will load here
+- NOTE: you must start rviz by using the "roslaunch" command on a rviz enabled launch file or to just open Rviz, otherwise nothing will load here

 ### RDS File Structure
 ```